-Touch the | Analysis > Decode | to turn on the serial decode dialog box:
+Touch the Analysis > Decode to turn on the serial decode dialog box:

 - A. Set the list of decode result

 - B. Select the bus to set, Bus1 and Bus2

 - C. Turn on/off the bus

-- D. Set the bus display
+- D. Set the bus display format (Binary, Decimal, Hex, and ASCII)

 - E. Select the serial bus protocol

 - F. Touch to set the signal, including the mapping relation between channels and bus signals, and the thresholds.
 This is similar to the signal setting of a serial trigger.

 - G. Configure the bus protocol

 - H. Synchronize the settings between a serial trigger and decode